qursa-uc3m/libcoap-pqc-bench/README.md

 # Benchmarking Post-Quantum Cryptography in libcoap

-Benchmarking post-quantum cryptographic algorithms in CoAP using liboqs, wolfSSL, and libcoap libraries (note that this is currently a work in progress).
+Benchmarking post-quantum cryptographic algorithms in CoAP using liboqs, wolfSSL, and libcoap libraries.

 ## Installation

+### PQC Dependencies

-If you want PQC, first install the dependencies
+If you want to use Post-Quantum Cryptography, first install the dependencies:

 ```bash
 ./scripts/install_liboqs_for_wolfssl.sh
 ```

-Then build wolfssl
+Then build wolfssl:

 ```bash
 ./scripts/install_wolfssl.sh
 ```

+### libcoap Installation

-Install libcoap dependencies
+Install libcoap dependencies:

 ```bash
 sudo apt-get install -y autoconf automake libtool make gcc
 ```

-you may also need
+You may also need:

 ```bash
 sudo apt-get install autoconf-archive libwolfssl-dev libcunit1-dev pkg-config
 ```

-And run the installation script with the desired options
+And run the installation script with the desired options:

 ```bash
 ./scripts/install_libcoap.sh [wolfssl] [--groups-spec]